faheejii/cube-solver/README.md

 The Vite app proxies `/api` to `http://localhost:8080`, so run the Java API server alongside it.
 The cube visualization uses `cubing.js` and can animate the full solution or individual CFOP stages.

+Current frontend behavior:

+- generates a WCA 3x3 scramble on initial load and on demand
+- computes the solve in the background for the currently committed scramble
+- keeps the scramble read-only by default, with an explicit edit mode
+- includes a timer with inspection behavior similar to common cube timers
+- reveals the solution only when requested
+- supports per-stage playback and playback speed changes
+- includes a dark mode toggle

+Timer controls:

+- `Space`: arm, start inspection, start solve, or stop solve
+- `Enter`: after a stopped solve, generate the next scramble
+- inspection over 15 seconds applies `+2`
+- inspection over 17 seconds applies `DNF`

 Build the frontend:

 ```bash